duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 The Spice framework provides you with a wide choice of templates to use.
 These are handlebars files which render in the context of **one item** returned by the Instant Answer.

-The built-in templates' options and variables are [documented below](#builtin-spice-templates).
+The built-in templates' options and variables are documented in the following [Spice Templates Reference](https://duck.co/duckduckhack/spice_templates_reference) section.

 ### Specifying `item` and `detail` Templates